HKEOS/Ghostbusters-Testnet/README.md

   # add your bp info and save it!
  cp bp_info.json /keybase/public/<username>
  ```
- **Note:** You do not have to fill out your node's api_endpoint and p2p_endpoint-- this way, they can remain hidden.
+ **Note:** You do not have to fill out your BP node's api_endpoint and p2p_endpoint-- this way, they can remain hidden from public.

  - Check that file is up on `https://<username>.keybase.pub/bp_info.json`